Monthly Archives: March 2009

 Orange juice and toothpaste

-Tooth brushingWhy does orange juice taste awful after brushing your teeth?
-All about the detergent in your toothpaste and what it does to the phospholipid bilayer on your tongue.
-“What’s in your toothpaste?
 Probably more than you think.
 Toothpaste contains flourides, abrasives, detergents, thickeners, and water softeners.
 It also has sweeteners to hide the bad taste of all that other stuff.
-The ingredient that makes orange juice taste bad is a foaming detergent that cleans your teeth.”
+The ingredient that makes orange juice taste bad is a foaming detergent that cleans your teeth.
+As a detergent it helps dissolve food particles.
+The foaming action distributes the toothpaste in your mouth and carries away what the abrasives and detergents loosen up.

 Share